Octavian Armașu: Governorship (2018–2023)

 With his term set to expire in November 2025, the Moldovan parliament, on 21 December 2023, voted 81 to 101 in favour of dismissing Armașu.
 The PSRM joined incumbent president Maia Sandu's pro-European Action and Solidarity Party to secure the required two-thirds majority.
 Armașu dismissed the accusations brought against him, arguing that he had not had the "leverage to suspend the activity of the individuals in question".
 He was succeeded by Anca Dragu, a Romanian politician.

 In its June 2024 EU enlargement report, the European Commission described the dismissal as "sudden and unexpected" and expressed concern that the procedure, fell short of international best practices, underscoring potential risks to good governance and central bank independence.
 The decision was also scrutinised by the IMF, referring to it as abrupt and course for concern over the political independence of the NBM.
 The dismissal came after a failed attempt by the PSRM to dismiss Armașu in April 2022, and as finance minister in June 2016.
 Due to his dismissal, the Ministry of Finance in November 2024 put forth an amendment to remove Parliament's sole right to dismiss and approve the management of the banking authority.

 Later career (2023–present)

 In March 2025, Armașu was appointed to an advisory position at the National Bank of Romania.

 Personal life

 As of October 2016, Armașu was married to Elena Armașu and the couple has two daughters.
-Elena worked as of 2018 as an representative in Moldova of the German pharmaceutical company Bayer.
+Elena worked as of 2018 as a representative in Moldova of the German pharmaceutical company Bayer.